To evaluate your body's current store of iron

 A blood sample taken from a vein in your arm

-Your doctor may request that you fast for 12 hours prior to some iron blood tests; in this case, only water is permitted.
+Your doctor may request that you fast for 12 hours prior to some iron blood tests.
+In this case, only water is permitted.
+You should not take any iron tablets for 24 hours before the test.
+Iron is absorbed rapidly from food or tablets, and can make your blood iron levels falsely high.

-Iron is normally absorbed from food and transported throughout the body bound to transferrin, a protein produced by the liver.
+Iron is normally absorbed from food in the small intestine and transported throughout the body bound to transferrin, a transport protein produced by the liver.
 About 70% of the iron transported is incorporated into the haemoglobin inside RBCs.
 Most of the rest is stored in the tissues as ferritin or haemosiderin.
 Small amounts of iron are used to produce other proteins such as myoglobin (the oxygen carrying protein in muscle), and some enzymes.

 Iron tests evaluate the amount of iron in the body by measuring several substances in the blood.
-These tests are often requested at the same time and the results considered together to help diagnose and/or monitor iron deficiency or iron overload.
+These tests [namely transferrin or TIBC, ferritin-see in detail below] are often requested at the same time and the results considered together to help diagnose and/or monitor iron deficiency or iron overload.

 Iron overload may be acute or chronic.
 Acute iron poisoning may occur, especially in children, with the ingestion of iron tablets.
 Chronic overload may be due to excessive intake, hereditary haemochromatosis, multiple blood transfusions or several other conditions.